chen42/slides/antiviral.md

 	* Well absorbed by the GI tract
 	* Good oral bioavailability
 	* Metabolized in the liver
-	* Excreted in the urine as glucoronidated metabolites
+	* Excreted in the urine as glucuronidated metabolites
 * Adverse effects
 	* All NNRTIs cause rash